Antell History, Family Crest & Coats of Arms

 Antell Settlers in United States in the 20th Century

-- Erik Antell, aged 39, who emigrated to America from Wora, Finland, in 1907
+- Erik Antell, aged 39, who immigrated to America from Wora, Finland, in 1907

 Contemporary Notables of the name Antell (post 1700)